Gustavo1803/Gustavo1803.github.io/_pages/about.md

 # Professional Experience

 Beyond academia, I bring over 10 years of experience across sectors such as transportation, food and agriculture, consulting, and marketing.
-This diverse background has given me a deep understanding of complex systems and data-driven decision-making.
+I have gained extensive industry experience as a Senior Financial and strategy analyst in various multinational companies, where I optimized operational costs and improved financial performance.
+I also worked as consultant, developing machine learning frameworks to predict prices and analyze supply chains.
+These experiences, combined with my passion for data science and policy analysis, have equipped me with the skills to tackle complex economic and financial challenges.

-My strong foundation in consulting, as well as financial and strategic roles, enables me to merge business expertise with applied scientific skills.
-I leverage advanced data science techniques to evaluate investment opportunities in various sectors across middle-income countries, including real estate, tourism, and agriculture.
+I also have experience as a freelancer, where I apply machine learning and deep learning to evaluate investment opportunities in industries such as real estate, tourism, and agriculture.
+If you’re interested in exploring some of the projects I’ve been involved in, feel free to [take a look here](https://gustavo1803.github.io/portfolio/)